AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 ## Altering Bubbles

-Except from positioning the bubbles, which can be done through the data, altering the series look is the same as in [basic Bubble Charts](../Basic_Chart_Types/Bubble_Chart#colors).
+Apart from positioning the bubbles, which can be done through the data, altering the series look is the same as in [basic Bubble Charts](../Basic_Chart_Types/Bubble_Chart#colors).

 ### Series colors